foxfabi/pixl/README.md

 * [**CSSLint**](http://csslint.net/) to detect errors and potential problems in CSS code
 * [**NPM**](https://www.npmjs.com/) for **Node.js**  package management

+**Note**: I'm using the beautiful free pictures found on [Unsplash](https://unsplash.com/explore).

+## Workflow
+I use Gulp for the front-end development workflow, making it faster and more efficient.
+I automate different tasks such as:
+ * Injecting files that have to be referenced
+ * Linting code (showing warnings and errors in console window)
+ * Watching for changes in CSS, HTML and JS files
+ * Concatenating and minifying code
+ * Optimizing images

 ## Architecture
 First of all the project root is NOT the webroot.
 The webroot is **`./build/`**.

-Consist of a PHP script that will scan a folder with images and provide that sequence of images to a jQuery script to display it as slideshow.
+Consist of a PHP script [**`images.php`**](./images.php) that will scan the folder **`./images/`** for JPG files and provide that sequence of images to a jQuery script to display it as slideshow.
+After each run, the list of images is reloaded and displayed in a random order.
+The photographer is determined on the basis of the image name.

 ## Installation